mobgen/halo-documentation/pages/cms/changelog/halo_release_notes_240.md

 - Support for deeplinks on the url field of a push notification
 - Sensitive audit data removal available on the configuration of the apps
 - Possibility to filter by Published and Concept content items
-- Autocomplete for tag names and values
+- Autocomplete for tag names and values on tag form
 - More granularity for module / item permissions for apps (read, write, update, delete)
 - RTL support for arabic and other languages
+- Search push notifications by name
+- Push notifications workflow simplified
+- App form redesigned
 - Multiple bug fixes...

 ## Server changes